Forget medicine, in the future you might get prescribed apps – TechCrunch

 - The co-founder of Siri and a scientist have teamed up to create Riva Health, a software solution that hopes to turn your phone into a blood pressure monitor accurate enough for clinical use.

 - Copy.ai raised $2.9 million, a round that Alex would not shut up about because of GPT-3.
-More on that tech here.

-- The future of cannabis is in the hands of retail shops, or at least thats what Dutchie, a Bend, Oregon-based startup, believes.
+- The future of cannabis is in the hands of retail shops, or at least that’s what Dutchie, a Bend, Oregon-based startup, believes.
 The cannabis management startup raised $200 million at a $1.7 billion valuation this past week.

 - Airtable raised another round.
 A huge one.
 Again.
 This time it was $270 million at a $5.77 billion valuation.
 How much more money could it need?
 Who knows!